Last Updated on

 Every good single post template should have a call to action, prompting users to take some kind of action after reading your content.

-Let’s also add another divider first, duplicate the existing divider then drag it down so that it sits beneath the related posts, separating our call to action section from our related posts section.
+Let’s also add another divider first, duplicate the existing divider then drag it down so that it sits beneath related posts.

 Set the link to custom URL and paste in where you’d like your users to end up, whether it’s another page on your website or an external form or landing page.